jovonnlee/CodePath-Andriod-Dev-Prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
+I would clean up the view and the margins, add more buttons, and make the onclick listener do something more fun.

 ## Video Walkthrough